 For faster development in Flutter, you can use the quick fix tool which is Ctrl+..
-This helps in fixing the code with some additional requirements without messing with your code or your widget structure and giving you less headache of manually correcting everything.
+This helps in fixing the code with some additional requirements without messing with your code or your widget structure and gives you less headache of manually correcting everything.

 Extract Widget (Ctrl + . => Extract Widget)